 They will have to sell their liquid positions (The Good stuff) on the way down to cover redemptions, and then face a long period In which they do not have new money flowing in and therefore have no money to buy the stocks that are leading the market back up.

 This is a dangerous market.
 It is dangerous for the manager, his mutual fund the customer, and for the Nation’s economy.
 All the money flowing into tech stocks is nervous money with light feet, and as soon as the momentum breaks, everybody is going to try to get out the door at the same time, and we all know what happened in 1987.
 If the market does break badly it will be a very long and slow climb back up the hill for these and many other mutual funds.

 Beyond the negative implications for the nation’s economy, The long-term impact of a mutual fund catastrophe on Berkshire Hathaway are likely to be very positive.
 As the money flows out of the mutual funds, the elephants will come running out of the jungle and Warren Buffett is likely to be the only one standing there with any bullets left.

 What would be the impact on Berkshire Hathaway of a major market melt down?
 While it might suffer with the market in the short run, the long-term result would be substantially increase its annual return.
 Its return will go up as the price of prospective investment go down.
 Any attempt to quantify this increase would be strictly as guess.
-My, as investment manager, guess is that the increase could be as high as 5% annually.
+My guess is that the increase could be as high as 5% annually.